Home Topamax

 • BBB A+ Rating Logo

 Topamax is a prescription medication known as an anticonvulsant.
-The U.S. Food & Drug Administration (FDA) first approved Topamax for the treatment of seizures in 1996.
+The U.S. Food and Drug Administration (FDA) first approved Topamax for the treatment of seizures in 1996.
 The regulatory agency expanded the drug’s uses to include migraine prevention in 2004.

-By 2007, Topamax controlled 21 percent of the $10.2 billion epilepsy drug market, according to Bloomberg News.
+By 2007, Topamax controlled 21% of the $10.2 billion epilepsy drug market, according to Bloomberg News.
 Topamax sales reached $2.7 billion in 2008.

 Topamax 25mg pill